AnshTiwari07/Studio-Clone/README.md

 # Studio-Clone
-Building a minor clone of my studio using HTML , CSS
+Building a minor clone of my studio using HTML , CSS and JavaScript